 Best time to go: July to August

 Summer in Churchill welcomes droves of a white mammal…but it’s not what you’re thinking.
 The western Hudson Bay population of beluga whales is estimated at 58,000, and thousands of those enter nearby the Churchill and Seal estuaries for feeding and breeding.
-Don a snorkel and wetsuit or drysuit, and float face down in cool sub-arctic waters.
 Soon distant squeaks and whistles are heard, and then out of the depths a ghostly beluga whale brushes past or slows to check you out.
-Or jump in a kayak to paddle out towards Hudson Bay.
-Gasp when you realize those whitecaps are actually a pod of belugas joining your kayak.
-Companies such as Sea North Tours offer beluga viewing day tours as well as snorkeling, kayaking or paddle boarding (!) with the whales.
+Jump in a kayak to paddle out towards Hudson Bay.
+Gasp when you realize those whitecaps are actually a pod of belugas heading towards your kayak.
+Companies such as Sea North Tours offer beluga viewing day tours by boat as well as kayaking or paddle boarding (!) with the whales.
 Others offer multi-day, guided packages to experience Churchill’s summer arctic safari.

 Wildlife to see: Polar bears